James Iha

-James Yoshinobu Iha (伊葉吉伸, Iha Yoshinobu) (born March 26, 1968) is an American rock musician.
+James Yoshinobu Iha (born March 26, 1968) is an American rock musician.
 He is best known as a guitarist and co-founder of the alternative rock band the Smashing Pumpkins.
 He was a member until the band's initial breakup in 2000 and rejoined in 2018.

 Iha has also produced songs, contributed guitar, keyboards and vocals and produced remixes for a number of artists, including Midnight Movies, Isobel Campbell, Marilyn Manson, Whiskeytown, Scott Weiland and Michael Stipe.
 Among his other musical projects, Iha has been a permanent fixture of supergroup A Perfect Circle since 2003.
 He was also a member of Tinted Windows, a group with members of Cheap Trick, Fountains of Wayne, and Hanson.
 He previously co-owned independent record label Scratchie Records with Adam Schlesinger and, from 1999 to 2012, owned a recording studio with Schlesinger and Andy Chase of Ivy called Stratosphere Sound.

 Early life and background

 Iha was born in Chicago, Illinois.
 He is a second-generation Japanese-American and is able to speak a little Japanese.
 He attended Elk Grove High School in Elk Grove Village, Illinois, which he described as "a boring, middle-class suburb of Chicago."
 Iha received average grades in high school, and, after a successful two-year stint at a local junior college, he majored in graphic design at Loyola University Chicago before dropping out to dedicate himself to the Smashing Pumpkins.

 Like his bandmate Billy Corgan, Iha has a brother with a disability.